 Tom Fishburne started drawing cartoons on the backs of business cases as a Harvard Business School student.

-From an emailed cartoon to coworkers in 2002, Tom’s Marketoonist series has grown by word of mouth to reach several hundred thousand readers every week and his cartoons have been featured by the Wall Street Journal, Fast Company, and The New York Times.
-His cartoons have twice appeared on billboard ads in Times Square and once helped win a Guinness World Record.
+From an emailed cartoon to coworkers in 2002, Tom’s Marketoonist series has grown by word of mouth to reach half a million readers a week.
+His cartoons have been featured by the Wall Street Journal, Fast Company, and The New York Times.
+They’ve appeared twice on billboard ads in Times Square and once helped win a Guinness World Record.

 Tom is a frequent international keynote speaker on innovation, marketing and digital transformation, using cartoons, case studies, and his marketing career to tell the story visually.
 Tom spoke at the TED headquarters in New York on “The Power of Laughing at Ourselves“.
 He was Cartoonist-in-Residence and Lecturer for the Stanford GSB course on humor in business and is a repeat lecturer on humor at Harvard Business School.